dnadella787/mqxx/docs/dependencies.md

 ## Test-only dependencies

-### Future choice: GoogleTest or Catch2
+### GoogleTest

+GoogleTest is the accepted long-term unit-test framework for this repository.
-The repository currently uses a tiny built-in test harness so the first milestone can build in an empty workspace without network access or vendoring.
+The repository currently still uses a tiny built-in test harness so the first milestone can build in an empty workspace without network access or vendoring.

-That is a bootstrap choice, not a long-term framework decision.
+That built-in harness is now a bootstrap-only choice, not an open framework decision.
-As the codebase grows, it should adopt one dedicated C++ test framework:

-- GoogleTest if the project wants the more conventional fixture-heavy style
-- Catch2 if the project wants a lighter, more expression-oriented style
+When the project starts pulling third-party dependencies for regular development, tests should move to GoogleTest rather than introducing or evaluating Catch2.

+GoogleTest fits the repository better because it gives:

+- a conventional and widely understood fixture model
+- broad ecosystem familiarity for C++ contributors
+- stable parameterized-test and matcher support as protocol/state-machine coverage grows
+- an easier path for future CI and IDE integration than maintaining a custom harness

 ## Optional transport dependencies